andredainez/eb-windows-client/README.md

 ## Configuration

 First of all, you need to add your ElkarBackup server's SSH public key.
 You can download it from the ElkarBackup web GUI to your Windows computer (for instance, *C:\Publickey.pub*).
-Let's enable the SSH logging with that publickey:
+Let's enable the SSH login with that publickey:

 Open a Windows console window (*cmd*) and run the following commands: